-This past January 17 and 18, over 230 veterinary medical students from the five Canadian veterinary colleges congregated in -40-degree Celsius weather in Saskatoon, Saskatchewan at the Western College of Veterinary Medicine (WCVM) for the 33rd edition of the SCVMA Symposium.
+This past January 17 and 18, over 230 veterinary medical students from the 5 Canadian veterinary colleges congregated in 240°C weather in Saskatoon, Saskatchewan at the Western College of Veterinary Medicine (WCVM) for the 33rd edition of the SCVMA Symposium.
 This annual conference rotates yearly between the colleges and is organized for students, by the students.
-The theme for this conference was “The Progressive Future of Veterinary Medicine: Wellness, Welfare, and Wellbeing"; encompassing currently relevant themes of the industry and featured 3 keynote presentations, 19 clinical presentations, 14 wet labs, 6 tours and a variety of social events.
+The theme for this conference was “The Progressive Future of Veterinary Medicine: Wellness, Welfare, and Well-being”; encompassing currently relevant themes of the industry and featured 3 keynote presentations, 19 clinical presentations, 14 wet labs, 6 tours, and a variety of social events.

-This two-day conference welcomed students Thursday night at Outlaws, a local bar where they caught up with one another.
+This 2-day conference welcomed students Thursday night at Outlaws, a local bar where they could mingle.
 Students were up early Friday morning when Symposium officially began.
-The main hall was bustling with activity as students ate breakfast and checked out the exhibitor area featuring Symposium sponsors; Hills, SunLife, True North Financial Services Inc., Purina and the Canadian Veterinary Medical Association (CVMA).
-Shortly after breakfast, students made their way to their chosen lecture.
-Lecturers addressed topics of animal welfare and were facilitated by nationally renowned researchers and presenters.
+The main hall was bustling with activity as students ate breakfast and checked out the exhibitor area featuring Symposium sponsors: Hills, SunLife, True North Financial Services Inc., Purina, and the Canadian Veterinary Medical Association (CVMA).
+Shortly after breakfast, students made their way to lectures.
+Lectures addressed topics of animal welfare and were facilitated by nationally renowned researchers and presenters.
 Topics included a discussion of clinician welfare presented by a social worker, animal welfare from a legal perspective, and even a lecture on client welfare in relation to euthanasia.

-The conference concluded with a formal banquet and gala at the Remai Art Gallery.
-Closing remarks were delivered by CVMA President Dr. Melanie Hicks and Vanessa Fussell, Symposium organizer, WCVM third year student and SCVMA Sr. representative.
+The conference concluded with a formal banquet and gala at the Remai Museum.
+Closing remarks were delivered by CVMA president Dr. Melanie Hicks and Vanessa Fussell, Symposium organizer, WCVM 3rd-year student and SCVMA senior representative.

 Attending Symposium is an amazing opportunity for veterinary students to engage with one another and learn about different sectors of the field.
-Next year, the 2021 Symposium will be held at the Ontario Veterinary College in beautiful Guelph, January 15 and 16.
-If you are interested in learning more contact the CVMA at email@example.com.
+Next year, the 2021 Symposium will be held in Guelph, Ontario at the Ontario Veterinary College, January 15 and 16.
+If you are interested in learning more, contact the CVMA at email@example.com.